 Otherwise, the way it works is still the same.
 To use it, you will have to turn on Bluetooth on both your iOS and Android devices.
 This ensures that the Android smartphone can detect and authorize any login attempts for Google accounts triggered from your iPhone.

-While Bluetooth-based authentication has proven to be less than ideal, it’s still a better option than completely turning off 2FA for your Google account.
+While Bluetooth-based authentication has proven to be less than ideal, it’s still a much secure option than completely turning off 2FA for your Google account.
 The other alternative is to use an authenticator app.

 The move to enable passwordless authentication to your Google accounts comes weeks after Apple announced its own single sign-on feature called “Sign in with Apple” that allows any registered Apple ID user to sign in to third party websites without having to share any personal information, or create a website-specific password.